aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/coordinate-transformations/matrix-transformations/_index.md

 using System.Drawing.Drawing2D;
 ```

+These namespaces give you access to `Bitmap`, `Graphics`, and the `Matrix` class needed for transformations.

+## Step‑by‑Step Guide

-## Step 1: Set Up the Canvas
+### Step 1: Set Up the Canvas

-Let's start by creating a canvas to perform matrix transformations.
-This canvas, represented by a bitmap, will serve as our playground for the examples.
+Create a bitmap that will serve as the drawing surface.
+We also clear it with a neutral gray background so the transformed shapes stand out.

 ```csharp
 // Code snippet for setting up the canvas